 Christians at all points on their faith journeys will find this nine week study to be an in-depth and challenging companion.
 We learn to live daily, “walking wet,” living out our baptism, born anew to become the hands and feet of Jesus Christ for the world.

 Book Four: The Fruit of the Spirit (May – June)

 The Seasons of Easter and Pentecost provide an excellent time to focus on baptismal living.
 The nine week study, Fruit of the Spirit, leads to a deeper understanding of the fruit of the Spirit, the qualities—the character of Jesus Christ—that the Spirit desires to produce in the church and in individual disciples: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23).

 Book Five: The Body of Christ (July – August)

 The study guide, The Body of Christ, acknowledges that there are three actors in the process of making disciples: the Holy Spirit, the individual, and the community of faith.
 The Holy Spirit, the primary actor, chooses to work through the Body of Christ in forming the followers of Jesus.

 This seven week study focuses on the biblical images of church to present a picture of what it means to be the church today, living among God’s people, and sent out into the world.
-This book also offers a 12-month set of devotions on leadership (among other leadership resources) for church councils.
+This book also provides guidance in developing a discipleship orientation in congregations.

 *Evangelical Lutheran Church in America and Evangelical Lutheran Church in Canada, Evangelical Lutheran Worship.
 (Minneapolis, MN: Augsburg Fortress, 2006), 234.